 What is Student Loan Deferment?

 A deferment suspends your monthly payments before you get too far behind.
+Currently, around 11% of federal student loans are in deferment.
 There are a few situations in which you can qualify for deferment including if you’re going to school, if you’re unemployed, if you’re facing economic hardship, or if you’re serving in the military.
 Perkins Loans also have other special deferments for people like full-time law enforcement officers, and Peace Corps volunteers.

 When your subsidized federal student loan is in deferment, you don’t have to pay monthly payments and interest doesn’t accrue.
 When an unsubsidized federal student loan is in deferment you don’t pay anything on a monthly basis but your interest continues to add up.
 That means you’ll owe more after your deferment than before.
 Some types of private loans can also be deferred, but only if deferment was part of the conditions of the loan when it was issued.
 Also, private loans always accrue interest during times of deferment.